rust-lang/wg-async/src/vision/status_quo/barbara_bridges_sync_and_async.md

 ### Introducing `block_on`

-As Barbara works on play, she realizes that she needs to do more and more async operations.
+As Barbara works on [perf.rust-lang.org], she realizes that she needs to do more and more async operations.
 She decides to convert her synchronous `main` function into an `async main`.
 She's using tokio, so she is able to do this very conveniently with the `#[tokio::main]` decorator:

 ```rust
 #[tokio::main]